fionnbharra/labels-to-placeholders/README.markdown

 # Placeholder Labels

-This small Javascript method turns labels with a specified class into placeholder attributes for their related input with Javascript fallback for browsers that do not support HTML5 recommended attributes.
+This small Javascript method turns labels with a specified class into placeholder attributes for their related input with Javascript fallback for browsers that do not support HTML5 recommended attributes with no dependencies.

 Tested in the following browsers: